- Home

 Most CT scans are done at a hospital or radiology clinic and you can usually go home as soon as the test is over.
 You may be asked not to eat or drink (fast) for several hours leading up to having the scan.

-Immediately before the scan, you will be given an injection of a liquid dye into a vein.
-This dye is known as contrast, and it makes the pictures clearer.
+Immediately before the scan, you will be given an injection of a liquid dye, called contrast, into a vein, which makes the pictures clearer.
 The contrast may make you feel flushed or hot all over and leave a bitter taste in your mouth, and you may feel sick or feel a sudden urge to pee.
 These feelings should pass quickly, but tell someone if you feel unwell.

 Before having scans, tell the doctor if you have any allergies or have had a reaction to contrast during previous scans.
 You should also let them know if you have diabetes or kidney disease, are pregnant or breastfeeding.